LemonAid Fund

 Here is his story in his own words: "When I went to Sierra Leone in 2007, I visited an orphanage and noticed the children finding pleasure and comfort in such small things as singing, dancing, and soccer with an old flip-flop.
 Support from a few incredible people who provided some basic needs such as two meals a day and water and shelter made it possible.
 I realized putting smiles on so many faces is not so hard and can make the world a better place, 1,000 kids at a time.
 I am privileged and humbled to be working with people like Pastor Peter Kainwo, Mrs. Francess Browne and Dr. Nancy Peddle, bringing joy to so many people.
 It's an incredibly rewarding and satisfying to see and experience.
 I am committed to raising the funds for Mission4Salone's annual psychosocial children's camp."

 In 2017 the camp was held in Moyamba Town.
 On participant said, "Since day one of the camp I felt lively mainly because I made new friends."
 She was the type of person who had in the past reacted very violently at others comments against her, but at camp she learnt to forgive those who speak evil about her and to move on.
-She went on to expressed her thanks and appreciation to Uncle Lucas, Dr. Nancy and the entire staffs of the Mission for Sierra Leone and LemonAid Fund for their support and appealed to them to do more in other communities.
-She believes that the camp could help other children to be bold so they can talk to others and make friends.
-Additionally, the camp is good because most of the children do not have the opportunity to eat three times a day and during the camp they receive food three times a day.
-Besides the children being grateful, the Moyamba community was so moved that they sent massages of thanks and appreciation.
-They also wanted to know when the next Camp would be held in Moyamba Town.
+She went on to express her thanks and appreciation to Uncle Lucas, Dr. Nancy and the entire staff of the Mission for Sierra Leone and LemonAid Fund for their support and appealed to them to do more in other communities.
+The children become bold so they can talk to others and make friends, they have the opportunity to eat three times in a day and learn about forgiveness and gratitude."

 David Tormo-Sanchez is a bilingual elementary teacher from Spain, with has over 10 years teaching experience in Illinois Public Schools, and has been volunteering over several years in Medellin and Popayan, Colombia.
 He holds a degree in Curriculum and Instruction with an ELL/Bilingual endorsement from Concordia University Chicago.
 Through his volunteering in Popayan, he has made connections with city officials and has spent numerous hours visiting and observing the conditions in Popayan schools.
+He now continues his work in San Andres de Pisimbala located in the mountains of Colombia.